 Also, keep in mind that neither of these filters will keep out viruses.
 So, even when you’re using a water filter, try to be careful with the water source – viruses are pretty rare in North America, but pay attention if you’re traveling elsewhere.
 Go with those that already appear clean, and not like a cesspool.

 Anyway, now we’ve established why you need one, let’s talk about the features of these two water filters, and try to figure out which one is the better choice.
 I will compare all of their basic features, including efficiency, lifespan, speed, and portability.
 In the end, one will prevail.

 Before we get into details about the features of the water filters, let’s compare their basic specs first:

 Based on the specs alone, the Sawyer Mini already seems to be in the lead.
 It has a slightly better filter, and it is smaller and lighter than the LifeStraw.
 Keep reading to find out if it will stay in the lead when we start to compare the features that matter most!

 If you’re actually going to buy a water filter and carry it everywhere, then it needs to be very portable.
 And the Sawyer Mini is just that – it weighs a mere 2 ounces and it’s only 5” long, so it can easily fit into the palm of your hand.

-You can stuff it in the side pocket of your backpack or in the pocket of your pants - it won’t get in the way, and you won’t feel it at all.
-Which means that there’s never going to be a reason not to bring it on your trip, since there’s always going to be enough space for it.
+You can stuff it in the side pocket of your backpack or in the pocket of your pants – it won’t get in the way, and you won’t feel it at all.
+This means that there’s never going to be a reason not to bring it on your trip since there’s always going to be enough space for it.